instaloader/instaloader/docs/cli-options.rst

 password!) will be saved to a local file to be reused next time you want Instaloader to login.

-.. option:: --login YOUR-USERNAME
+.. option:: --login YOUR-USERNAME, -l YOUR-USERNAME

    Login name (profile name) for your Instagram account.

-.. option:: --sessionfile SESSIONFILE
+.. option:: --sessionfile SESSIONFILE, -f SESSIONFILE

    Path for loading and storing session key file.
 Defaults to a path within your temporary directory, encoding your local username and your Instagram profile name.

-.. option:: --password YOUR-PASSWORD
+.. option:: --password YOUR-PASSWORD, -p YOUR-PASSWORD

    Password for your Instagram account.
 Without this option, you'll be prompted for your password interactively if there is not yet a valid session file.